HaonanChang/miniROS/src/mini_ros/nodes/README.md

 There are the following modules for the minimal RDC:

-### **StateNode**
+### **CommanderNode**

 WebDriver and stateMachine is under this node.
 It also manage keybinding.
-It controls the whole RDC state.
+It controls the whole RDC state & Monitor the robot state.

 **Internal state**:
 - ALIGN: Aligning robot to gello's position.
 (SLOW)
-- ENABLE: Enable the moving of robot.
+- ACTIVE: Enable the moving of robot.
 (The FilIO is off).
 - RECORD: Recording state.
 (The FilIO is on).
 - STOP: Pause the robot (Can interrupt anytime).
 - DRAG: Enter the drag mode, when you can drag the robot.